KachiAlex/real-estate-marketplace/ANDROID_BUILD_GUIDE.md

-# Android Build Guide for KIKI Real Estate Mobile App
+﻿# Android Build Guide for Property Ark Mobile App

-This guide provides step-by-step instructions for building and deploying the Android version of the KIKI Real Estate mobile app.
+This guide provides step-by-step instructions for building and deploying the Android version of the Property Ark mobile app.

 ## Prerequisites